Meno: True belief and knowledge

 After the discussion with Anytus, Socrates returns to quizzing Meno for his own thoughts on whether the sophists are teachers of virtue and whether virtue can be taught.
 Meno is again at a loss, and Socrates suggests that they have made a mistake in agreeing that knowledge is required for virtue.
 He points out the similarities and differences between "true belief" and "knowledge".
 True beliefs are as useful to us as knowledge, but they often fail to "stay in their place" and must be "tethered" by what he calls aitias logismos ('calculation of reason' or 'reasoned explanation'), immediately adding that this is anamnesis, or recollection.

 Whether Plato intends that the tethering of true beliefs with reasoned explanations must always involve anamnesis is explored in later interpretations of the text.
-Socrates' distinction between "true belief" and "knowledge" forms the basis of the philosophical definition of knowledge as "justified true belief".
+Socrates's distinction between "true belief" and "knowledge" forms the basis of the philosophical definition of knowledge as "justified true belief".
 Myles Burnyeat and others, however, have argued that the phrase aitias logismos refers to a practical working out of a solution, rather than a justification.

 Socrates concludes that, in the virtuous people of the present and the past, at least, virtue has been the result of divine inspiration, akin to the inspiration of the poets, whereas a knowledge of it will require answering the basic question, what is virtue?.
-In most modern readings these closing remarks are "evidently ironic", but Socrates' invocation of the gods may be sincere, albeit "highly tentative".
+In most modern readings these closing remarks are "evidently ironic", but Socrates's invocation of the gods may be sincere, albeit "highly tentative".

 This passage in the Meno is often seen as the first statement of the problem of the value of knowledge or "the Meno problem": how is knowledge more valuable than mere true belief?
 The nature of knowledge and belief is also discussed in the Theaetetus.